thogard785/valorem-website/site/_docs/2022-04-13-valorem-options-litepaper.md

 any non-rebasing, non-fee on transfer, ERC20 token pair to handle the minting and exercise settlement of any put or call options in a permissionless and trustless manner.
+*
+//^ I can’t help but think that this isn’t doing a good job of explaining the protocol.
+IMO we should focus more on ‘clearinghouse vs market maker’ dynamic.
+The above paragraph makes it seem like we’re competing with market makers and doing a better job, which isn’t accurate.

 ### Key innovations

 #### Permissionless

-The Valorem protocol is designed to be permissionless.
-This permissionless design means that the protocol is open to public use, with no ability to restrict who can or cannot use it.
-Anyone can create new options chains, write options, exercise the options they hold, transfer those options, and transfer claims generated during writing.
+The Valorem protocol is permissionless; the protocol is open to public use with no ability to restrict who can or cannot use it.
+Any potential user can create a new option chain, write options, exercise the options they hold, transfer those options, and transfer claims generated during writing.

 #### Fully collateralized

-The protocol being fully collateralized means that options can be exercised at any time prior to expiry and after the exercise timestamp, without the risk of default.
+The protocol is fully collateralized; options can be exercised at any time prior to expiry and after the exercise timestamp, without the risk of default.
 This design choice was made due to the nature of decentralization and the permissionless nature of the protocol.

-#### Composibility
+#### Composability

-The Valorem protocol allows writers to write options on any ERC-20 pair, with any strike price, any expiry timestamp at least 24 hours in the future, and any exercise timestamp at least 24 hours before expiry.
+The Valorem protocol is composable(sp?); it allows writers to write options on any ERC-20 pair and use any strike price, any expiry timestamp at least 24 hours in the future, and any exercise timestamp at least 24 hours before expiration date.
 This flexibility enables the settlement layer to be used in a large range of applications.
 Options contracts are issued as fungible ERC-1155 tokens, herein referred to as vTokens, with each token representing a contract.
 Option writers are